magento/magento2-functional-testing-framework/docs/introduction.md

-# Introduction to the Magento Functional Testing Framework version 2.3
+# Introduction to the Magento Functional Testing Framework

-<a href="https://devdocs.magento.com/mftf/introduction.html#find-version">Find out your version</a> of the MFTF.
+[Find your MFTF version][] of the MFTF.

 The latest Magento 2.3 release supports MFTF 2.3.13.
 The latest Magento 2.2 release supports MFTF 2.3.8.